Perturbing the Derivative: Doubly Wild Refitting for Model-Free Evaluation of Opaque Machine Learning Predictors: Abstract

 \section{Abstract}

-We study the problem of excess risk evaluation for empirical risk minimization (ERM) under general convex loss functions.
-Our contribution is an efficient refitting procedure that computes the excess risk and provides high-probability upper bounds under the fixed-design setting.
-Assuming only black-box access to the training algorithm and a single dataset, we begin by generating two sets of artificially modified pseudo-outcomes—termed wild responses—created by stochastically perturbing the gradient vectors with carefully chosen scaling.
-Using these two pseudo-labeled datasets, we then refit the black-box procedure twice to obtain two corresponding wild predictors.
-Finally, leveraging the original predictor, the two wild predictors, and the constructed wild responses, we derive an efficient excess-risk upper bound.
-A key feature of our analysis is that it requires no prior knowledge of the complexity of the underlying function class.
-As a result, the method is essentially model-free and holds significant promise for theoretically evaluating modern opaque machine learning systems—such as deep neural networks and generative models—where traditional capacity-based learning theory becomes infeasible due to the extreme complexity of the hypothesis class.
+We study the problem of excess risk evaluation for empirical risk minimization (ERM) under convex losses.
+We show that by leveraging the idea of wild refitting \citep{wainwright2025wild}, one can upper bound the excess risk through the so-called “wild optimism,” without relying on the global structure of the underlying function class but only assuming black-box access to the training algorithm and a single dataset.
+We begin by generating two sets of artificially modified pseudo-outcomes created by stochastically perturbing the derivatives with carefully chosen scaling.
+Using these pseudo-labeled datasets, we refit the black-box procedure twice to obtain two wild predictors and derive an efficient excess-risk upper bound under the fixed design setting.
+Requiring no prior knowledge of the complexity of the underlying function class, our method is essentially model-free and holds significant promise for theoretically evaluating modern opaque deep neural networks and generative models, where traditional learning theory could be infeasible due to the extreme complexity of the hypothesis class.

 \textit{ Key words: Statistical Machine Learning, Artificial Intelligence, Wild Refitting}

 \rule{\textwidth}{1pt}